ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-for-linux-with-make.rst

    `github.com/ArduPilot/ardupilot <https://github.com/ArduPilot/ardupilot>`__
 -  gnu make, gawk and associated standard Linux build tools
 -  On Ubuntu you will need to install the genromfs package.
+-  On a 64 bit system you will also need to have installed libc6-i386

 Permissions
 -----------